 The same finite element model built for thermal analyses was also used for structural and stress analyses.
-The model was subjected to the design and operating conditions and also to the cyclic operating pressure and temperature transients.
+The model was subjected to design and operating conditions, including cyclic operating pressure and temperature transients.
 Analyses were performed for the maximum design and operating pressures at design and ambient temperatures.

 To simulate the startup process, the outer surface of the vessel was heated to the operating condition using thermal transient analysis.
-Following an operation cycle, the vessel is cooled down to the ambient condition.
-Proper thermal boundary conditions, including heat transfer coefficients are applied to all appropriate inner and outer surfaces of the vessel.
+Following an operation cycle, the vessel is cooled down to ambient conditions.
+Proper thermal boundary conditions, including heat transfer coefficients were applied to all appropriate inner and outer surfaces of the vessel.

 We perform forensic investigations on vessels, heat exchangers, ductwork and other plant & process equipment.